dm5tt/Meshlytics/README.md

 This is a shabby Python script that gatters data from the Meshtastic MQTT and puts them into an InfluxDB for further analysis.

-Common datafields (SNR, hops_away, etc.) are also getting merged into a single database.
+Common datafields (SNR, hops_away, etc.) are also getting merged into a unified database.

 ## How to get this thing running?